MQ-software-carpentry/R-git-for-research/_episodes/02-project-organization.md

 Have a look at your project directory in the `Files` tab in the lower right hand panel.
 You should see a file called `.gitignore`.
 This is where git stores information about what files NOT to track.
 Notice that R Studio has automatically added its .Rdata and .Rhistory files to the list of ignored files.
 At the bottom of the list, you should see our recent addition, "data".

+Because we have edited our .gitignore file, we need to save, commit, and push our changes before moving on.
+We also need to commit our `Git_Setup.R` script once more, because its location has changed.
+If you tick the checkboxes next to `Git_Setup.R` and `scripts`, Git should recognise that the file has simply been moved.
+This is indicated by the purple square with R written in it that shows up once both items have been ticked.
+R stands for "renamed".